saulpierotti/markdown_notebook/AG.md

 ## Oxford nanopore
 * Long reads, but high error rate and low thorughput
 * The reads can potentially be very long, up to 100kb depending on library preparation
+* Libraries are prepared with double strand fragments in which are joined at one end by an hairpin adaptor
 * DNA passes trough a modified hemolysine pore altering the ion flow thorugh the pore
 	* The pore is around 1 nm in diameter (half the widdht of DNA!)
 * A motor protein pre-loaded on an adapter oligo regulates the speed at which DNA moves through the pore and acts as an helicase
+* After all the molecule has passed through the pore, since the adaptor is an hairpin the reverse strand is sequenced
+	* In this way I have 2 reads per fragment
 * Many DNA molecule pass in parallel through many nanopores (around 500 in MinION, 2000 in GridION) placed on a membrane
 * Each nanopore has its own sensor and it is placed in a nanowell
 * Bases are read in 4-mers and then the signal of subsequent reads is interpolated by a Recurrent Neural Network (RNN)